Crate training is a great way to help your dog adjust to life’s expectations in their new home.

 Crate training a dog becomes much easier if you have fully prepared yourself for what to expect.

-So long as you can dedicate enough time for training and follow your own guidelines, you WILL see progress being made.
+So long as you can dedicate enough time to training and follow your own guidelines, you WILL see progress being made.

 24 Crate Training Tips: Do’s and Don’ts